-Dave and Elise have spent about ten years building successful careers.
-Dave works in tech and Elise in finance.
+Sean and Elise have spent about ten years building successful careers.
+Sean works in tech and Elise in finance.
 Their dedication to their careers has resulted in substantial income growth.
 They have resisted the temptation to increase their living standard as their increased earnings would have allowed.
-After all, their future income is uncertain, and Dave’s income can vary from year to year.
+After all, their future income is uncertain, and Sean’s income can vary from year to year.
 What if they couldn’t sustain their current level of earnings?
 What if one of them became unemployed for an extended time?
 How might their lives change once they have children?
 They knew increasing their living standard now was risky without understanding the impact of future changes of income on their lives.

 What will earning less mean for our family?